mgao6767/mingze-gao/docs/posts/posts/lomackinlay1988.md

         })
     return result
 ```

+1. Note that a correction has been made here in August 2023.
+The summed vector should have a length of T-j not T-j-1.
+   The incorrect code before was `np.roll(sqr_demeaned_x, j))[j+1:])`.
+   I thank Jakub Bujnowicz for spotting this error.
+2. `np.int` is deprecated in NumPy 1.2.
+Changed to `np.int64` in August 2023.

 As an example, let's create 1 million prices from random walk and estimate the variance ratio and two test statistics at various lags.